Golden age of American animation: Harman-Ising era

 In 1929, former Disney animators Hugh Harman and Rudolf Ising made a cartoon entitled Bosko, the Talk-Ink Kid, and tried to sell it to a distributor in 1930.
-Warner Bros. who had previously tried an unsuccessful attempt to set up a cartoon studio in New York in order to compete with Disney, agreed to distribute the series.
-Under producer Leon Schlesinger's guide Harman and Ising created Looney Tunes (the title being variation on Disney's award-winning Silly Symphonies) starring their character Bosko.
+Warner Bros. who had previously made an unsuccessful attempt to set up a cartoon studio in New York in order to compete with Disney, agreed to distribute the series.
+Under producer Leon Schlesinger's guidance, Harman-Ising Productions created Looney Tunes (the title being variation on Disney's award-winning Silly Symphonies) starring their character Bosko.
 A second Harman-Ising series, Merrie Melodies, followed in 1931.
 Both series showed the strong influence of the early Disney movies.